Webs and canonical bases in degree two: Tableau-to-web map: standard case

 One has always

 since each diagonal is counted twice in the above sum.

 A {\sl triangulation} is a dissection which is maximal by inclusion.

-{\bf Construction.} Given a noncrossing matching $M = M(T)$ with $s$ many short arcs and with color sets $C_1,\dots,C_s$, we obtain a weighted dissection $\mathfrak{d}_T$ of the $s$-gon by merging the boundary vertices in each color set, replacing multiple edges by a single edge of the same weight.
+{\bf Construction.} Given a noncrossing matching $M = M(T)$ with $s$ many short arcs and with color sets $C_1,\dots,C_s$, we obtain a weighted dissection $\mathfrak{d}_T$ of the $s$-gon by merging the boundary vertices in each color set (merging color set $C_i$ into vertex $i$ of the $s$-gon), replacing multiple edges by a single edge of the same weight.

 This construction is illustrated in the passage from $M$ to $\mathfrak{d}$ in Figure~\ref{fig:intermediateobjects}.